WellApp-ai/Well/README.md

    Visit [wellapp.ai/providers](http://wellapp.ai/providers) to explore thousands of supported portals.

 2. **Launch the Chrome extension**
    Install and pin the extension.
-One click to launch invoice capture.
+One click to launch invoice retrieval.

 3. **Auto-detect invoices as you browse**
-   Well’s AI suggests retrieve when it sees a paid invoice.
+   Well’s AI suggests retrieval when it sees a paid invoice.

-4. **Batch-collect during tax season**
+4. **Batch-retrieve during tax season**
    Run large-scale retrievals in a few clicks.

 5. **Generate new blueprints with AI**